ghosttown67/Relic-Client/README.md

 - **ProximityAlert** — Alerts when a new player enters render distance.
 - **RainNotifier** — Notifies when it starts or stops raining.
 - **KillMessage** — Sends a message when you kill someone.
-- **DiscordRPC** — Shows Relic Client on your Discord profile (Rich Presence).
+- **DiscordRPC** — Shows Relic Client on your Discord profile.

 ### Troll
-- **FakeScoreboard** — Spoofs the DonutSMP sidebar client-side.
+- **FakeScoreboard** — Spoofs the DonutSMP sidebar client side.

 ### Account Manager
 - Manage multiple Minecraft accounts and swap sessions in-game via the **Accounts** button on the Multiplayer screen.
-Supports Microsoft login and session-based alt accounts.
+Supports Microsoft login and session-based accounts.

 ## Commands